 In an area that is most likely to now be McArthur, Mississippi, Hernando fell ill and died.

-They then proceeded to return to Arkansas where they built a fleet of boats with which to navigate down the Mississippi towards Mexico.
+They then proceeded to return to Arkansas, where they built a fleet of boats with which to navigate down the Mississippi toward Mexico.

 The first European settlement in Arkansas was established by the French.

 In 1681 the French explorers Robert La Salle and Henri de Tonti, familiarly known as “Thunder-Arm,” explored the region.

 Henri went on to establish the very first European settlement of the territory, Arkansas Post, in the lower Mississippi valley region of Arkansas in 1686.